 Worried that you can’t afford a down payment on a home?
-Here’s some good news: If you’re a first-time home buyer, you might qualify for down payment assistance provided through a government agency or private organization.
+Here’s some good news: If you’re a first-time homebuyer, you might qualify for down payment assistance provided through a government agency or private organization.

 What Is Down Payment Assistance?

-Most government and charity programs have strict definitions who qualifies as a first-time home buyer.
+Most government and charity programs have strict definitions for who qualifies as a first-time homebuyer.
 If you haven’t had any kind of homeownership in the last 3 years, most state, federal and nonprofit programs consider you a first-time buyer, even if you owned a home before that 3-year period.

-How Down Payment Assistance Programs Work
+How Does Down Payment Assistance Work?

 The most valuable form of down payment assistance?
 That would be grants.
 That’s because grants provide money that homeowners never have to repay – they’re a gift of free money.